 This way of seeing interfered with my true expression.
 I came to the unintelligent opinion that not much in this world was good enough to interest me, excite me, spur me into action—I should just be cool, quietly scornful, stick to my home base, and this made me dull.
 By the time I was in high school, I mainly kept myself apart from people, and hardly spoke to anyone, except occasionally to answer a teacher’s question.

-In Mr. Siegel’s lecture on Expression, he explained:
+In Eli Siegel’s 1949 lecture, Aesthetic Realism and Expression, he explained:

 To express means that you see yourself as an outside thing and you send yourself abroad.
 One thing people do is imagining they are expressing themselves by restraining themselves, by not talking.
 They think that by keeping themselves to themselves…they are expressing themselves.
 About that, Aesthetic Realism says very carefully, even solemnly, and most decidedly: Phooey!

 The other side of my blandness was anger at my classmates, for not seeing me as special, and I told myself they were callous and mean, but the truth was: I felt I was too good for them.
 During college, though I managed to make more friends, and knew how to seem jolly and get laughs at a party, and sometimes even had a good time, I felt I was essentially an empty fake.